jonasacres/chainmail/PROTOCOL.md

 struct cm_record_header {
   int64 timestamp;           // timestamp of block signature, in seconds since 1970-01-01 00:00:00 -0000
   cm_type type;              // record type enumeration
-  cm_hash author_guid;       // Author GUID, as specified in author's identity record. cm_hash author_pkey_hash;  // Hash of author public key used to sign this record.
+  cm_hash venue;             // Hash of the root block of the blockchain this record is originally intended for.
+This provides a way to determine if a record is being used in a clone. cm_hash author_guid;       // Author GUID, as specified in author's identity record. cm_hash author_pkey_hash;  // Hash of author public key used to sign this record.